-I'm at a point in my financial development that I prefer to manage my own investments so this isn't a service that appeals to me at this moment.
-However, I see value in speaking with one of their Vanguard Personal Advisors just to see what they say.
+I’m at a point in my financial development that I prefer to manage my own investments so this isn’t a service that appeals to me at this moment.
+However, I see value in speaking with one of their Vanguard Personal Advisor Services advisors just to see what they say.
 Having them help you come up with a plan, tailored to the financial needs you have, seems like a smart idea.

 At worst, you spend a few hours speaking to someone to get a financial plan you can implement yourself.
 With no obligation, it seems like an easy way to find out if the service could work for you and if it doesn’t, you get a great financial plan out of it.